-If you enjoy living life in the slow lane , you will love this.
+If you enjoy living life in the slow lane, you will love this.
 Spain and especially Catalonia consider snails a delicacy.
-The snail festival is therefore the region’s way of the celebrating one of Catalonia culinary delights.
+The snail festival is, therefore, the region’s way of celebrating one of Catalonia culinary delights.

-Indulging in these slippery critters along with a few glasses of sherry is a unique way embrace local culture.
-The snail festival is held from the 20th to the 22nd May.
+Indulging in these slippery critters along with a few glasses of sherry is a unique way to embrace the local culture.
+The snail festival is held from the 20th to the 22nd of May.

 Festimad Open Air Concerts Madrid